codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 The YAML feature is currently in *beta* and has the following limitations:

 * Exporting configuration from UI is supported for Flutter-based Android, iOS and web apps.
-* The exported configuration is not identical to the settings in UI and lacks the configuration for some features, such as **Stop build if tests fail**.
+* The exported configuration is not identical to the settings in UI and lacks the configuration for some features, such as **Stop build if tests fail** and publishing to Codemagic Static Pages.
-* YAML configuration cannot be used with apps from custom sources yet.
+* YAML configuration is not yet available for apps from custom sources.

 {{</notebox>}}